-This child development series takes a look at typical development and how it may influence your child’s eating and behavior around food and eating.
+This 4-part child development series takes a look at the typical stages of growth and development in the 5 to 12 year old child.
+Learn how developmental stages may influence your child’s eating and behavior around food and eating.

 Erik Erikson describes this time in life as the pursuit of “industry vs. inferiority,” a time when children are developing their sense of “capability.”

-Look for ways to involve your grade-schooler in the kitchen and try to:
+Look for ways to involve your grade-schooler in the kitchen!